Pseudoplectania nigrella

-Pseudoplectania nigrella, commonly known as the ebony cup, the black false plectania, or the hairy black cup, is a species of fungi in the family Sarcosomataceae.
-The fruit bodies of this saprobic fungus are small blackish cups, typically up to 2 cm broad, that grow in groups on soil, often amongst pine needles and short grass near coniferous trees.
-Pseudoplectania nigrella has a worldwide distribution, and has been found in North America, the Caribbean, Britain, Europe, India, Madagascar, New Zealand, and Japan.
+Pseudoplectania nigrella, commonly known as the ebony cup, the black false plectania, or the hairy black cup, is a species of fungus in the family Sarcosomataceae.
+The fruit bodies of this saprobic fungus are small blackish cups, typically up to 2 cm broad.

+P. nigrella has a worldwide distribution, and has been found in North America, the Caribbean, Eurasia, Madagascar, and New Zealand.
+It grows in groups on soil or mossy rotting wood, often amongst pine needles.
 The fungus produces a unique chemical compound, plectasin, that has attracted research interest for its ability to inhibit the growth of the common human pathogenic bacterium Streptococcus pneumoniae.

-Taxonomy and naming
+Taxonomy

 Christian Hendrik Persoon named the species Peziza nigrella in his Systema Mycologia in 1801, and it was sanctioned under this name in Elias Magnus Fries' Systema Mycologicum in 1821.
 In 1870, German mycologist Fuckel transferred it to his newly described genus Pseudoplectania, and made it the type species.
 The species was ulteriorly placed in Crouania by Friedrich August Hazslinszky von Hazslin, and in Plectania by Petter Karsten (1885), but neither placement is considered correct.

 The fungus is commonly known as the "ebony cup", the "black false plectania", or the "hairy black cup".